dmlc/xgboost/doc/tutorials/external_memory.rst

 up the initial data construction and the evaluation significantly for external memory.

-Since the external memory implementation focuses on training where XGBoost needs to access the entire dataset, only the ``X`` is divided into batches while everything is concatenated.
+Since the external memory implementation focuses on training where XGBoost needs to access the entire dataset, only the ``X`` is divided into batches while everything else is concatenated.
 As a result, it's recommended for users to define their own management code to iterate through the data for inference, especially for SHAP value computation.
 The size of SHAP results can be larger than ``X``, making external memory in XGBoost less